-Jerusalem was the center of the religious and political opposition to Jesus, and especially the Temple and priestly authorities.
-From this point forward in Mark, he experienced increasing conflict with the religious authorities, the Pharisees, scribes, and the representatives of the high priest.
-Not long after this next incident, certain opponents began to plot his demise.
+In Mark, the city of Jerusalem is the headquarters of the opposition to Jesus, especially the priestly authorities of the Temple.
+As his popularity grows, he experiences growing conflict with the religious authorities, the Pharisees, the scribes, and the representatives of the high priest.
+And his enemies began to plot his destruction.Continue reading

 SYNOPSIS: The gospel of Mark presents five incidents in which Jesus experienced opposition from religious leaders for deviating from their traditions – Mark 2:1-3:6.